aglushkov/serega/README.md

 ## Errors

-  - `Serega::Error` is a base error raised by this gem.
+  - `Serega::SeregaError` is a base error raised by this gem.
   - `Serega::AttributeNotExist` error is raised when validating attributes in `:only, :except, :with` modifiers with `:validate_modifiers` plugin

 ## Development